 (D) The director, head teacher, program staff or group [day] child care home provider shall administer medication only in accordance with the written order of the authorized prescriber and shall not administer the first dose of any medication, except in an emergency.
-The parent(s) shall be notified [of any medication administration errors immediately in writing and the error shall be documented in the record.] immediately of a significant medication error or a medication error, and notified in writing not later than seventy-two hours after the significant medication error or medication error or content and the error shall be documented in the medication error shall be documented in the medication error or a medication error or an eventy-two hours after the significant medication error or medication error or shall be documented in the medication administration error.
-Significant medication errors shall also be reported immediately to the Office by telephone and in writing no later than the next business day.
+The parent(s) shall be notified [of any medication administration errors immediately in writing and the error shall be documented in the record.] immediately of a significant medication error or a medication error or a medication error or medication error or a medication error or medication error or a medication error or